ROCm/aomp/docs/SPACKINSTALL.md

 # Spack Source Install V 0.7-5 (DEV)

 Build and install from sources is possible with spack.
 Source build requires build dependencies.
 These dependencies are not yet provided with the spack configuration file.
-So if you are using spack to build aomp, you should install the source build prerequisites.
+So if you are using spack to build aomp, you must install the prerequisites listed below.

 ##Source Build Prerequisites:<br>

 ###Required Distribution Packages

-<b>Ubuntu</b>
+#### Debian or Ubuntu Packages

 ```
    sudo apt-get install cmake g++-5 g++ pkg-config libpci-dev libnuma-dev libelf-dev libffi-dev git python libopenmpi-dev gawk
 ```
-<b>SLES-15-SP1</b>
+#### SLES-15-SP1 Packages

 ```
   sudo zypper install -y git pciutils-devel cmake python-base libffi-devel gcc gcc-c++ libnuma-devel libelf-devel patchutils openmpi2-devel
 ```
-<b>RHEL 7</b><br>
+#### RHEL 7  Packages
 Building from source requires a newer gcc.
 Devtoolset-7 is recommended, follow instructions 1-3 here:<br>
 Note that devtoolset-7 is a Software Collections package, and it is not supported by AMD. https://www.softwarecollections.org/en/scls/rhscl/devtoolset-7/<br>